Close Menu

 Finally, finish up your outing at Crump Park, just 7 minutes from Echo Lake Park.
 Crump Park playground is huge!
 Little ones will love the farm themed play structures with a train, tractor and bouncy animals to ride on.
 For older children, there’s a zipline, slides, monkey bars, and more.

-Playground hopping in Richmond
+Playground Hopping in Richmond

 The city of Richmond has lots of unique play spaces for children.
 Here’s a fun and safe (all these playgrounds are fenced!) itinerary for planning your next playground adventure!